 Where Should I Check for Ticks on an Adult or Child?

-Ticks can be as small as a poppy seed, so after spending time outside this fall, it is important to check your body and clothing for ticks.
+Ticks can be as small as a poppy seed, so after spending time outside, it is important to check your body and clothing for ticks.
 Ticks love warm, darker places so be sure to check the following areas:

 - Behind the knees